 We are in an unprecedented time for construction pricing and material supply chain.
 Since the 2020 Covid pandemic, construction costs have risen between 10-15% each year, if not more.
 Rising construction costs paired with rising interest rates have made affordable housing even harder to build.
 In December of 2021, JT Klein completed the construction bidding process of two other affordable projects, University Park Commons & Oak Ridge at University Park I. Since that time, construction costs have continued to rise.
-JTK has received preliminary bids for the first phase of 38Ten, and costs have risen between 8-15% since December 2021 depending on the trade.

-38Ten I & II will be an incredible project that will provide a substantial amount of affordable bedrooms across a variety of AMIs and unit sizes.
-We are requesting \$1,750,000 of Dane County AHDF to help offset the rising construction costs.
-This development contains 184 affordable bedrooms, which equals a request of approximately \$9,500 of funding per bedroom.
-38Ten Parmenter I and II have received final zoning, financing commitments, and WHEDA tax credit awards, making it a shovel ready project.
+JTK has received preliminary bids for the second phase of Oak Ridge II & University Park Commons II, and costs have risen between 8-15% since December 2022 depending on the trade.
+Oak Ridge II & UP Commons II will be incredible projects that will provide a substantial amount of affordable bedrooms across a variety of AMIs and unit sizes.
+We are requesting \$1,220,000 of Dane County AHDF to help offset the rising construction costs.
+This development contains 89 affordable bedrooms, which equals a request of approximately \$13,708 of funding per bedroom.
+Oak Ridge II & UP Commons II are in the process of receiving final financing commitments to make it a shovel ready project.
 If awarded, this development will be able to utilize the funds immediately to move this much needed project forward.

-Y. OPERATING BUDGET: Complete the 20-Year Operating Budget, identifying the income and expenses, use additional pages as necessary.
+AA.
+OPERATING BUDGET: Complete the 20-Year Operating Budget, identifying the income and expenses, use additional pages as necessary.
 An Excel file may be submitted in lieu of the Operating Budget provided that it contains all of the same column and row headers.